sevrjukov/BSC-Exam-Payment-Tracker/README.txt

 - Input file parsing - Invalid lines are ignored, but parsing continues until the end of file is reached.
-If the specified file does not exist or a read lock cannot be obtained, and error message is displayed, but the program continues.
+If the specified file does not exist or a read lock cannot be obtained, an error message is displayed, but the program continues.

-- Console input parsing - Invalid user inputs result in displaying an error message with error description
+- Console input parsing - Invalid user inputs result in displaying an error message with error description, but the program continues.

-- Payment records persistence - The records (both loaded from the file or entered manually) are stored just in memory, no database (even memory-based) is utilized.
+- Payment records persistence - The records (both loaded from the file and entered manually) are stored just in memory, no database (even memory-based) is utilized.
+  When the program is stopped, the data is lost.

 - Exchange rates configuration: